SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 From the original card, we can see that we need:
 - Year, Team, AB, H, 2B, 3B, HR, RBI, Batting Average

-To compute addtional metrics, we also require:
+To compute additional metrics, we also require:
 - BB, HBP, and SF**